-Thinking of throwing in the towel?
+THINKING OF throwing in the towel?
 Calling it quits?
 Leaving work early?
 Well, Hiroo Onoda of the Imperial Japanese Army never did.
 The 22-year old 2nd lieutenant received orders in late 1944 to defend Lubang, a remote island in the Philippines.
-Together with a squad of infantrymen, he was to hold the island and harass any Allied forces he encountered.
+Together with a squad of infantrymen, he was to hold the area and harass any Allied forces he encountered.
 He was also directed not to surrender or take his own life.

 Unfortunately, when the war ended in August of 1945, orders to stand down never reached Onoda and his small detachment of three troops.
-They remained in the wild, waging a guerrilla campaign for the next three decades.
+The squad remained in the jungle and waged a guerrilla campaign for the next several years.

-American occupiers and later local authorities dropped leaflets on the Japanese held jungle in the weeks, months and even years following the war telling them of Japan’s capitulation.
+American occupiers and later local authorities dropped leaflets on the island in the weeks, months and even years following the war telling the holdouts of Japan’s capitulation.
 Onoda and his men assumed the messages were Allied tricks.
-Even letters and recordings from family members urging them to give up failed to dislodge them.
+Even letters and recordings from family members urging the small band come out of hiding failed to convince them.

 In early 1974, a Japanese college student backpacking through the region stumbled upon the aging lieutenant and managed to convince him that the war was indeed over.
-Still suspicious, Onoda agreed to turn himself over to Filipino authorities only if his old commanding officer ordered him to.
+Still suspicious, Onoda agreed to turn himself over to Filipino authorities only if his old commanding officer ordered him to do so.

 The Japanese government located Onoda’s former CO, a retired major turned book-seller named Taniguchi.
 The elderly veteran travelled to Lubang where he made contact with Onoda and commanded his long lost comrade to lay down his arms.